Knowledge layer for AI tools

 Common questions

-What file formats are supported?
+What file formats work?

-Do I need to set up any infrastructure?
+Do I need to set up infrastructure?

 How does multi-machine sync work?